-Mount Isarog National Park
+3. Go to Mount Isarog National Park

 Mount Isarog’s climb is somewhat tricky.
 Do not invite your loving grandma and grandpa for the walk.
 Five hours up and always five hours down will only attract the fittest.
 It is considered Southern Luzon’s highest forested peak.
 You will experience what it is like to be in a jungle, technically, a virgin rainforest.
 It’s a fantastic experience.

 It would help if you pre-arranged a guide.
 Just call the head of principles called, Jeffrey (09460961961).
 He can assign you a guide even at short notice.
 The guide fee is 600 Pesos per day.